mmlawton15/RegexTutorial/Develop/mmRegexTutorial.md

 ## Regex Components
 Below you will find a list of different Regex Components that exist, along with explanations and examples.
+I have structured the below chapters to be in the order you read the Regex from left to right.
 For the most part, we will be using the example mentioned in the smmary above, but Regexes are incredibly versatile and can be used in multiple different ways!
 All regex strings being and end with /.

 ### Anchors